polterguy/polterguy.github.io/documentation/faq/index.md

 This frees up the human software developer to focus on more interesting and demanding tasks, while the machine can do most of the boring parts automagically.

-## What is Aista?
+## What is AINIRO?

-Aista is a privately held company in Cyprus, delivering cloud services and automated software development services, on top of its own internally developed software development platform called Aista Magic Cloud.
-Aista Magic Cloud again is open source, and hosted at GitHub for those wanting to host it for themselves.
-Aista's slogan is _"Where the Machine Creates the Code"_, and also encapsulates our vision and goal.
+AINIRO is owned by Arta-Marketing and is a privately held company in Norway, delivering cloud services and automated software development services, on top of Magic Cloud.
+Magic Cloud again is open source, and hosted at GitHub for those wanting to host it for themselves.
+AINIRO's slogan is _"We put ChatGPT on your website and make it say what you want"_, and also encapsulates our vision and goal.

-## What does Aista mean?

-Aista means a lot of things.
-It can be an acronym, at which point it implies _"Artificial Intelligence Software Technology Assistance"_.
-In Hindi it implies _"Taking it easy and relaxing"_, which arguably becomes the end result for the software developer as the machine creates most of your code.
-In ancient Gothic it means _"In awe of, and in respect of"_, which are our company values.
-While in Greek it implies _"Let it be, leave it go"_, which is what you can do with most of your software development efforts once the machine creates most of your code.

 ## What is Hyperlambda?

 Hyperlambda is a declarative meta programming language and hence lending itself heavily to artificial intelligence and machine learning for obvious reasons, with the purpose of automagically generating most (backend) code, freeing up the (human) software developer to focus on more interesting tasks.
-Hyperlambda is at the core of Aista Magic Cloud, and is open source in its entirety, and the project is publicly available at GitHub.
+Hyperlambda is at the core of Magic Cloud, and is open source in its entirety, and the project is publicly available at GitHub.

 ## Who invented Hyperlambda and Magic?